Narkhed: Climate

 The climate is hot and humid.
 About 100–120 cm rainfall occur each year.
 In winter the average minimum temperature is about 9-15 °C. In summer the average maximum temperature is about 38-45 °C.

 Administration

 The governing body for Narkhed city is the Municipal council.
 The 17 wards each elect a corporator.
 A separate election takes place for Mayor.
 Shri Abhijeet Ramesh Gupta is the Mayor.
 His grandfather, the late Shri Balmukundji Gupta, was the founding Mayor of the Narkhed Municipal Council, and his father, the late Shri Ramesh Balmukundji Gupta, was Mayor for 22 years.

 Mayors and councillors are responsible developmental work in their wards.
 Different committees supervise different works.

 Narkhed is the taluka headquarters and Panchayat Samiti.
 138 villages come under Narkhed taluka with 70 Gram Panchayats.
 Narkhed is under Katol Vidhan Sabha seat and Ramtek Lok Sabha constituency.

 Court

 There is Judicial Magistrate First Class (JMFC) Court at Narkhed having around 20 lawyers.
 Adv.
-Sadhana S. Badiye is the first women to join the Narkhed court as a lawyer in the year 1990.
+Sadhana S. Badiye is the first woman to join the Narkhed court as a lawyer in the year 1990.